 The Macadamia, an evergreen tree, flourished in the sub-tropical regions of northern New South Wales and Queensland.
 The nut went by several names amongst the various indigenous tribes, including “Kindal-Kindal,” “Burrawang” and “Boombera.”
 The nut also became known by Europeans as “Bauple nut,” Bush nut,” and the “Queensland nut.”

 It wasn't until 1858, that German Botanist, and one-time Director of the Melbourne Botanic Gardens, Baron Ferdinand Von Mueller, named the nut after his friend, the prominent scientist, Dr. John Macadam.

-In the late 1800s, macadamia seedlings were introduced to Hawaii, supposedly to act as wind breakers to the sugar cane.
-The commercialization and farming of the nut was established on a much larger scale and earlier on in Hawaii than in Australia.
+In the late 1800s, macadamia seedlings were introduced to Hawaii, supposedly to act as windbreakers to the sugar cane.
+The commercialization and farming of the nut were established on a much larger scale and earlier on in Hawaii than in Australia.
 It wasn't until the 1970s that the Australian macadamia nut industry really started to flourish.

-Macadamias contain almost double the amount of monosaturated fats and proteins of almonds.
+Macadamias contain almost double the number of monosaturated fats and proteins of almonds.
 They contain no cholesterol and have even been shown to help lower blood cholesterol levels.
-High in vitamins and nutrients, Macadamias contains Potassium, Phosphorus, Magnesium and calcium, B1, B2, B5, B6, Vit.
+High in vitamins and nutrients, Macadamias contains Potassium, Phosphorus, Magnesium, and calcium, B1, B2, B5, B6, Vit.
 E, plus niacin and folate.